Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \end{subsection}

-\begin{subsection}{Similarity or Diversity} Similarity and diversity metrics measure similarity and diversity properties of observable or published data.
-These metrics are usually independent of the adversary and derive the privacy level solely from the similarity or diversity of data.
+\begin{subsection}{Data Similarity} Data similarity metrics measure properties of observable or published data.
+They are usually independent of the adversary and derive the privacy level solely from the features of disclosed data.
+Almost all of these metrics originate from the database domain, where they are commonly applied in the context of data sanitization and data publishing.